 Learn more about the CMS Appropriate Use Criteria Program

 Explore our FAQs below to learn more about the CMS Appropriate Use Criteria Program, and discover how AIM Inform simplifies your compliance with it.
-If you have additional questions, contact Kevin McDermott, vice president of provider strategy and products; he will respond within 48 hours.

 What is the CMS Appropriate Use Criteria Program?